Chandra2407/CountDown-Timer-Using-HTML-CSS-JAVASCRIPT/README.md

 Made Using HTML CSS and JAVASCRIPT

-here a screenshot of the project
+heres a screenshot of the project
 ![](img/Screenshot.png)